Enjoying a Healthy Expat LifeiStockphoto

 Do you know where your nearest hospital is?

 For most people, living the expat life is an exciting endeavor.
 Everything looks, sounds, and smells different.
 You have arrived at your new home and are now ready to dive right into the new experience.
 A positive attitude is the perfect way to start off.
 But regardless of how you feel, it is important to keep your common sense when moving about in an unfamiliar environment.
-Not only should you be reasonably concerned about how to keep safe in general, medical issues are another common part of expat life and just another obstacle you may have to cope with.
+Not only should you be reasonably concerned about how to keep safe in general, medical issues are another common part of expat life and a further obstacle you may have to cope with.

 Important Contact Information

 The basis for a safe expat life is to know where to turn when things get rough.
 In stressful situations, knowing where and how to get support will give you the necessary peace of mind.
-For that reason, create a list with important contact information you need in case of an emergency.
-This list should include the telephone numbers of hospitals and English-speaking doctors (if you’re not fluent in the local language yet), and the local emergency number.
+For that reason, create a list with important contact information you might need in case of an emergency.
+This list should include the telephone numbers of hospitals and English-speaking doctors (if you’re not fluent in the local language yet), as well as the local emergency number.
 Please note that some countries may have different numbers for calling the police, an ambulance or the fire brigade.

 In your home country, medical issues may not have been much of a problem.
 Of course, at home you know which situations to avoid, how to deal with common risks and how to stay healthy.
 And in case of an accident or illness, you know who to turn to and what to do.